Carol Lynley: Film career

 The decline in her career started in the late 1960s.
-In 1967, Lynley had major roles in the horror The Shuttered Room and the British spy caper Danger Route, but the films were not successful.
-She did smaller roles, guest appearances and appeared in low-budget productions like Once You Kiss a Stranger (1969), The Maltese Bippy (1969), Norwood (1970), and the Larry Hagman directed horror spoof Son of the Blob (1972).
+In 1967, Lynley had major roles in the horror film The Shuttered Room and the British spy caper Danger Route, but the films were not successful.
+She did smaller roles, guest appearances and appeared in low-budget productions like Once You Kiss a Stranger (1969), The Maltese Bippy (1969), Norwood (1970) and the Larry Hagman directed horror spoof Son of the Blob (1972).
 In 1972, she made a brief comeback when she had supporting roles in The Night Stalker, a made for television film which drew top ratings, and The Poseidon Adventure, which was one of the top-grossing films of the year.
 However, she was unable to maintain her career momentum.
 She then appeared in The Four Deuces (1975), The Washington Affair (1977) and Bad Georgia Road (1977).
 In 1992, she acted in a low-budget thriller Spirits, as a nun.
 She acted in Flypaper (1997), followed by the low-budget film Drowning on Dry Land (1999).
 Many of the low-budget movies she acted in during the later part of her career were direct-to-video.

 She appeared in the pilot television movies for Kolchak: The Night Stalker and Fantasy Island.
-Her many other series appearances include The Big Valley, Mannix, It Takes a Thief, Night Gallery, The Invaders, Kojak, Hawaii Five-O, Tales of the Unexpected, Hart to Hart, and Charlie's Angels.
+Her many other series appearances include The Big Valley, Mannix, It Takes a Thief, Night Gallery, The Invaders, Kojak, Hawaii Five-O, Tales of the Unexpected, Hart to Hart and Charlie's Angels.
 Lynley appeared in the fourth season of The Man from U.N.C.L.E. in the two-part episode "The Prince of Darkness Affair".

 In 2000, in an interview with the San Francisco Chronicle, Lynley discussed the difficulty faced by middle-aged actresses in finding roles.
 She predicted she'd have a comeback in old age, stating, "I don't mean to sound conceited, but I am a very talented actress, and I have my head screwed on right."
 And she added "I'm not going to drug clinics, I look good, and I've got all my marbles.
 So I really believe I'll be back."